Deltares/imod-python/docs/installation.rst

 trying to ``pip install`` packages with complex depencies is therefore a recipe for frustration and disaster.

-Conda solves the dependency problem when installing a package.
-In case when version requirements cannot be satisfied, one can create in conda a new environment, through which two isolated environment with different package versions exist.
+Conda does several things.
+First and foremost, it solves the dependency problem when installing a package.
+Secondly, it also installs binary dependencies.
+Thirdly, it provides isolated Python installations (termed environments).
+You might create a new environment if you have unsatisfiable version requirements, like two versions of Python (e.g. 2.7 and 3.6).

-Some packages cannot be installed by conda, because those packages are not available on the conda channels.
-In that case, install the package via Pip (``pip install {package name}``).
+Some packages cannot be installed by conda because they are not available on the conda channels.
+In that case, you can fall back on ``pip`` to install the package (``pip install {package name}``).

 Find the articles: `Understanding conda and pip
 <https://www.anaconda.com/understanding-conda-and-pip/>`_ and `Conda: Myths